-When I decided to shutter Flow Interactive Media and reinvent us as tumblroute, I sought to serve smaller cities in the second circle and farther from urban centers.
+When I reinvented our consulting company, I sought to serve smaller cities in the second circle and farther from urban centers.
 First, in helping them identify and develop opportunities to serve citizens better with technology infrastructure, and also to support them in creatively thinking about creating an identity, engaging their citizens in proactive economic development, and sharing their unique identity with the world.
 When I came across the term Tactical Urbanism, I was curious.
 Research and digging led me to successes around the world, where everyday citizens took their public places and spaces into their own hands to effect change for the better.
 From this movement and further research in the dramatic changes in the way we live in the cities and suburbs, my team and I craft strategies for our clients to move towards their success.

 Tactical Urbanism is an approach to neighborhood building and activation using short-term, low cost, and scalable interventions and policies